Article

 Lookback, for moderated tests

 That’s a tool created for tests where a researcher is talking to users, watching their reactions to prototypes, guiding them through the tasks, and getting their feedback in real-time.
-The process can be recorded and saved so that other team members can explore it later and make timestamped notes.
+The process can be recorded and saved so that each team member can participate in reviewing and annotating user sessions by making timestamped notes.
+It’s important to use a work email when setting up your account to help keep your work and personal life separate.

 Team collaboration in Lookback.
 Image credit: lookback.com